DFHack/dfhack/LUA_API.rst

   and values.
 Fields are enumerated in memory order.
 Methods and lua wrapper properties are not included in the iteration.

+  **WARNING**: a few of the data structures (like ui_look_list) contain unions with pointers to different types with vtables.
+  Using pairs on such structs is an almost sure way to crash with an access violation.

 * ``ref._kind``

   Returns one of: ``primitive``, ``struct``, ``container``,